Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 The node performs Boolean logic on the incoming payloads.<br/>
 The node expects a fixed number of topics (configured in the settings) on which it will operate.
 It will only output a value when it has seen the expected number of topics.
 If it ever sees more than the configured number of topics it will log a message then reset its state and start over.<br/>
+The input message is preserved and passed to the output pin, changing only the topic and the payload.

 The node performs 3 checks (<b>AND,OR,XOR</b>) on the incoming boolean payloads and outputs the result at the same time, as follow:<br/>
 - Output "AND": true or false<br/>